guymcswain/pigpio-client/readme.md

 **`pigpio.serialport(rx,tx,dtr)`**  Return a serialport object constructed from GPIO pins for rx, tx and dtr.
 Rx and Tx may use the same pin for a loop-back.
 DTR pin is optional.
 An error will be thrown if the pins are not valid user GPIO.
 Constructing a serialport object will clear all waveforms.

+**`pigpio.bbI2cOpen(sda, scl, baud)`**  Returns a bit-bang I2C object constructed from gpios specified by `sda` and `scl`.
+Accepts `baud` rates from 50 to 500,000.

 ## Events
 **`'connected'`**  Emitted after both command and notification sockets are connected